 What do you want to work on personally?
 How do you want to change?
 How do you want to evolve and get better with time?

 56. Read more books.
 (Check out this article for reading challenge ideas.)

-56. Complete a social media detox.
+56. Complete a challenge to social media detox.

 57. Volunteer in your community.

 62. Create less waste and recycle more.